pewi21/gw2browser/CHANGE.md

 - Replace XNA Math with OpenGL Mathematics, doesn't finish yet.

 Issue:
-- ModelViewer camera not look at center of model.
+- ModelViewer camera not look at center of model. *Fixed in Gw2Browser_2014-03-25*
 - Some times after the program finish re-index .dat file, some of catalog may missing, simply restart Gw2Browser will fix this.